 Recent science behind functional gut testing

 The human gut is home to many different strains and species of microorganisms, which are collectively known as the microbiome.
 We now know that these microbial allies are the foundation of health and wellness, and that we need to tend to our gut gardens with a greater awareness of the impact of our diet and lifestyle habits.

 We now know that our gut bacteria do more than just digest our food and supply us with energy and nutrients; they affect our whole physiology and susceptibility to diseases, ranging from type 2 diabetes1 to obesity2, to mood disorders.
 Our intestinal bacteria even contain their own DNA, and our microbiome genomes are a reflection of our state of wellbeing.
-We can now do testing on the genetics of your microbiome and look for biomarkers in your stool to identify what is happening in your body.
-The Human Genome Project, completed in 2003, and the Human Gut Microbiome Initiative (HGMI), are both an extension of this and promise to further our understanding of the foundations of human health, delivering genome sequences for 100 species and thousands of strains of bacteria, and potentially providing insight in to some common diseases and treatment modalities.
+It is now possible to do testing on the genetics of your microbiome and look for biomarkers in your stool to identify what is happening in your body.
+The Human Genome Project, completed in 2003, and the Human Gut Microbiome Initiative (HGMI), are both an extension of this and promise to further our understanding of the foundations of human health, delivering genome sequences for hundreds of species and thousands of strains of bacteria.
+This research will potentially provide insight in to some common diseases and provide treatment modalities.